Ever eat a tree? Survival Topics will show you how.

 Recently a large eastern white pine tree on a property abutting the Survival Topics compound was deemed a dangerous liability.
 This huge tree had grown to a height of eighty five feet and some three feet thick at the base.
 Because a nearby home was endangered should the tree topple over during a storm, the pine was cut and removed by a tree service.
 When the neighbor asked if I would like the wood for use as kindling in the woodstove I accepted her kind offer.

-Little did she know I planned to eat it!
+Little did she know I planned to eat the tree!

 The pine logs were trucked to a corner of the compound.
 In the picture you can see me investigating several of the freshly cut logs still oozing with sticky sap and smelling of turpentine.
 By counting its annual growth rings the tree appears to be some sixty years old.
 In the far background of the picture you can see the tops several living white pine trees in the Survival Topics forest jutting up toward the clouds.